-In appendix~\ref{app:sub}, we provide details on the exact implementation of GC-protocols $\argMinSelect$, $\maxDist$, which are common in the literature for finding the $\min$ entry location in blinded matrices~\cite{min1,min2,popa} and $\max$ of secret-shared values~\cite{min1,privsim}.\else ---and, like the previous circuit, it is commonly used in the literature for selecting the maximum among secret shared values~\cite{min1,privsim}. \fi
+\else ---and, like the previous circuit, it is commonly used in the literature for selecting the maximum among secret shared values~\cite{min1,privsim}. \fi

-Finally, at the end of iteration $\ell$, $\Pone, \Ptwo$ record information about the merging of clusters $i$, $j$, $i<j$ (lines 14-15): By convention, the new cluster is stored at location $i$, by adding the rank $\ell$ and the information stored at location $j$ (updated with a pointer to $i$), and by deleting all distances related to cluster $j$.
-Overall, the full merging history is recorded.

-{\bf Output phase.} Once clustering is complete, $\Pone$, $\Ptwo$ compute in two rounds of interaction, as shown in Algorithm~\ref{alg:cluster_filter}, the final common output, consisting of the merging history and the representatives and sizes of the target clusters (or, in general, any linear statistics of the safe clusters), using only homomorphic operations over AHE-encrypted data.
+{\bf Output phase.} Once clustering is over, $\Pone$, $\Ptwo$ compute in two rounds of interaction (Algorithm~\ref{alg:cluster_filter}) the common output, consisting of the merging history and the representatives and sizes of the target clusters using homomorphic operations over encrypted data.

 First, $\Pone$ computes encrypted point averages in all target clusters, by exploiting the homomorphic properties of AHE (lines 1-7): Using the diagonal in matrix $R$, $\Pone$ first identifies each (of $t$ total) target cluster $C_i$ and then finds the index set $I_i$ (over permuted input points $\pi_2 \circ \pi_1(P\cup Q)$) of the points contained in $C_i$, to finally compute $\prod_{j\in I_i}L_j =\prod_{j\in I_i}\enTwo{p_j}$.
 The resulted $t$ encrypted point averages and cluster sizes are sent to $\Ptwo$, who returns to $\Pone$ the $t$ plaintext point averages, i.e., $\sum_{j\in I_i} p_j=\sum_{p_j\in C_i} p_j$ for each $C_i$ (lines 8-10).
 At this point, both parties can form the common output (line 12).